ibihim/kms-pkcs11/README.md

-# intermediate-kms
+# KMS-proxy

-Encrypts data with individual keys (128 bit) with AES GCM.
-The "main key" needs to be encrypted.
-The options should be a KMS-provider, a PKCS #11 HMS or a passphrase.
+Encrypts data with a key chain.
+The key chain is one or more AES-128bit keys.
+There is only one primary key, which is used for encryption.
+Depending on the prefix, older keys are used from the keychain.
+The key chain needs to be stored.

+This key chain can be used as a KMS-plugin.
+Instead of a KMS-provider an HMS can be used.

+There are different storage options:

+- store along every ciphertext and
+- store in "etcd".

 ## Why

-The goal is to **call a KMS-provider once** and spawn sub-keys.
-As every call to a KMS-provider generates costs.
-The costs could be monetary or by running into throttling.
+The goal is to **call a KMS-provider less often**.
+By adding an additional key- layer, the calls to a KMS-provider can be reduced by up to 2^21 calls.

+This can be highly beneficial, as every call to a KMS-provider generates costs.
+The costs could be monetary or temporary.

 ## Next